 Disadvantages of Air Freight

 Cost is the biggest downside.
 Usually, shipping via air freight costs more, relative to the land or sea freight for the same distance.
-For example: delivery of 500 kg by FedEx from Hong Kong to Delaware will cost you around 13000 USD, while sea freight will be around 3000 USD.
+For example: delivery of 500 kg by FedEx from Hong Kong to Delaware may cost you 13000 USD, while sea freight will be around 3000 USD.
 Interestingly, prices for 100 kg will decrease to around 3000 USD with FedEx and won’t change for sea freight.
 This is because air freight cost is calculated primarily by weight, while sea and land freight is calculated primarily by volume.

 Size and weight limitation